 Business Resilience – Procurement, Romans, Crystal Balls and Big Boots

-As we near the end of 2020, business resilience is a topic that is front of mind of many organisations after the year that had been and the circumstances that are still impacting so many people, businesses and countries.
+As is the new normal these days with interesting challenges in life and business, business resilience is a topic that is front of mind of many organisations.
+Especially after the times that had been and the circumstances that are still impacting so many people, businesses and countries.

-The past year created its own sense of “new normal” combined with a sense of uncertainty as to whether this new normal now will be the new normal going forward.
+The experiences created its own sense of “new normal” combined with a sense of uncertainty as to whether this new normal now will be the new normal going forward.

 Since such a large portion of money in business is tied into the actions, practices and behaviours of procurement, the question to be asked in business is: